When a character is given suspicious payment, they will often bite into it to check if it's genuine.

 This tradition has mostly vanished in real life, due to most people not actually dealing with gold, but it is still seen occasionally in fiction.
 It's also quite common to see characters using this method to check other things

 to see if they're genuine.
 This method does work with pearls, wherein the goal is to feel the rough mother of pearl against the enamel of your teeth, as opposed to the smoother feel of fake pearls.
 If this is done with silver coins, though, it's a clear sign that somebody goofed; silver is quite hard, so the only sure way to check if there's some other metal beneath the surface is to drill a hole in it.
-Back when it was still profitable to counterfeit nickels or other low-value coins, the counterfeits were sometimes made out of wood, which could be distinguished by biting them; the old adage "Don't take any wooden nickels" referred to the practice of promoting a new store by handing out wooden tokens good for "five cents in trade".
+There is no evidence that counterfeit coins were ever made out of wood, which could be distinguished by biting them; the old adage "Don't take any wooden nickels" referred to the practice of promoting a new store by handing out wooden tokens good for "five cents in trade".
 (If the store went out of business, the token became worthless.)

 As an interesting side-note, gold is very unreactive and therefore biologically inert, meaning it's actually safe to eat it.
 Some especially fancy foods are decorated with actual gold leaf that you can eat along with the rest of it.

 Related is Hear Me The Money

 , when they check the currency by listening to it